devallasaitej/Databricks_DataShift_Shuttle/ReadMe.md

 * Target_S3_File_Path : File path at destination S3 bucket.
 * Allowed input patterns for Target_S3_File_Path:
   * Exact S3 file path can be provided : s3://bucket-name/prefix/filename
-  * Name Pattern with date : s3://bucket-name/prefix/filename_yyyymmdd.format [File with latest date will be selected]
+  * Name Pattern with date : s3://bucket-name/prefix/filename_yyyymmdd.format
-  * Name pattern with datetime: s3://bucket-name/prefix/filename_yyyymmddHHMMSS.format [File with latest timestamp will be selected]
+  * Name pattern with datetime: s3://bucket-name/prefix/filename_yyyymmddHHMMSS.format
   * Just path to directory: S3://bucket-name/prefix/ [In this case, table_name_yyyymmddhhmmss.csv will be used as final file name]
 * Target Delimiter: ',' will be used as default in final file
 * Notification Recipeints: Multiple email ids separated with ',' are allowed.